-Shocked, angry and terrified, the cacophony of those words assaulted every fiber of my existence.
-As I felt all my hopes and dreams disappear into an abyss of despair, a small voice from within the very depth of my soul kept saying “Not So.”
+It felt like every word the doctor said was in slow motion.
+If he said anything else, I certainly didn’t hear it.
+Those two words assaulted every fiber of my being.
+I sat in a state of shock, angry and terrified as I felt all my hopes and dreams disappear into an abyss of despair.
+Yet, a small voice from within the very depth of my soul kept saying, “Not So.”

-I followed the advise of the doctors.
-I began injectable treatments that showed promise in keeping my MS at bay.
-I gave up my martial arts practice of 10 years, my hot yoga and just about every form of exercise except walking my dogs.
+I followed the advice of the doctors.
+I began injectable treatments that showed promise of keeping my MS at bay.
+I gave up every form of exercise except walking my dogs.

-Armed with the support of my fiancé and a couple of my closest friends, we dove into the world of the Internet, researching everything MS related-it was mind-boggling!
-But, the more I read, the more I needed to know.
-Knowledge opened the window to possibilities, subsiding the fear that had rendered me hopeless.
+Armed with the support of my fiancé and a couple of my closest friends, we researched and read everything MS-related that we could get our hands on.
+The more I read, the more I needed to know.
+Knowledge opened the window to possibilities, eventually subsiding the fear that had rendered me hopeless.

 That moment was so profoundly powerful that it has held my attention and solidified my intentions to this day.

-In my quest to defy the statistics, I have explored many treatments, both alternative and traditional and have utilized both.
-I have come to understand that the true meaning of healing is multi-dimensional.
-Change your thoughts ~ Change your life ~ Fuel your body ~ Feed your brain ~ Trust in the power of your inner voice with purpose.
+I have explored many treatments, both alternative and traditional, and have utilized both.
+I have come to understand that the true meaning of healing is multi-dimensional and begins from the inside out.